FPMedia/codecapsules-docs/docs/tutorials/build-image-text-overlay.md

     image_editable.text((x,y), overlay_text, (247, 250, 251), font=title_font)

-    if request.files:
+    if logo:
-        logo = request.files['logo']
-        logo = Image.open(logo)
+        img = Image.open(io.BytesIO(base64.decodebytes(bytes(slice_str, "utf-8"))))
-        logo_width, logo_height = logo.size
+        logo_width, logo_height = img.size
-        logo = logo.convert("RGBA")
+        logo = img.convert("RGBA")
         my_image.paste(logo, (width - logo_width, height - logo_height))

     my_image.save("result.jpg")
-    return send_file("../result.jpg", mimetype='image/jpg', as_attachment=True, download_name="result.jpg")
+    print("Job processed")
+    return "Done"
 ```

-Next, paste the background image in the project’s root folder.
-You can download it [here](https://github.com/codecapsules-io/image-text-overlay/blob/main/app/static/fall-season.jpeg).
-You will also need a true type font file of your favourite font style or alternatively use the [Playfair Display](https://github.com/codecapsules-io/image-text-overlay/blob/main/PlayfairDisplay-Black.ttf) font which is the one used for the purposes of writing this tutorial.
-Paste the font file in the project’s root folder and if you’ve used a different font file make sure to replace the font file name in the line, `title_font = ImageFont.truetype('PlayfairDisplay-Black.ttf', 20)` with the name of your font file.

-The `handle_submit` route is responsible for editing the background image by overlaying it with the text and logo supplied by the user.
+The `process_job` method is responsible for editing the background image by overlaying it with the text and logo supplied by the user.
 In order to do so, we make use of the Pillow package which makes image manipulation easier.
 After opening the background image we convert it to an `ImageDraw` object which can be edited.

 In addition to overlaying the image with text, we are also going to apply a black background to the text so that it’s always visible or readable against the background image.
 We do this by first getting the dimensions (width and height) of the text using the `getsize()` method of the `ImageFont` class.
 The black background will have the same dimensions as the text and we draw it using the `rectangle()` method of the `ImageDraw.Draw` class.